The Sound of Philadelphia in Four Takes

 Take 2) The architects: Gamble and Huff

 When deciphering a map of the Philadelphia Sound, all roads lead to Gamble and Huff.
-They are the architects of the unique style of soul music–Philly Soul–that one described as “putting a bow tie on funk.”
+They are the architects of the unique style of soul music, the Philly Soul, which one described as “putting a bow tie on funk.”

 In the mid-sixties, Kenny Gamble and Leon Huff were toiling away in a band called the Romeos.
 They made an important alliance with Jamaica-born and classically-trained fellow bandmember Thom Bell, who would soon become a top producer in his own right.